Lanota: Scoring

 The notes are categorized and scored differently depending on timing: Harmony, Tune, and Fail.
 For platinum (not basic paid) subscription only, fast/slow indicator can be toggled (for Tune or for (inaccurate) Harmony).
 Tunes will always give fast/slow (if fast/slow is turned on), and certain "inaccurate" Harmonies will give fast/slow (if fast/slow Harmony is turned on).
 Harmony gives full points, Tune gives half points, and Fail gives no points.
 The score is also combo-based, to the max combo attained also affects the final score.
 All songs have a maximum score of 1,000,000.
 Depending on the final score, the player is given a rank.

 Additionally, A song is considered "Perfect Purified" if all notes in the songs were Harmonies, and "All Combo" if no notes in the songs were Fails.
 Unofficially "理論値 (maximum theoretical score)" is considered if on top of getting "Perfect Purified", there is no fast/slow indicator triggered even if fast/slow indicator for Harmonies has been turned on in Options.

 Modes

 The player can choose to "Tune" or "Purify" songs.
 In Purify mode, the player fails the song if too many notes are missed.
 Tune mode does not have this restriction.

 The game has four difficulty settings, from easiest to most difficult: "Whisper", "Acoustic", "Ultra", and "Master".
-The master difficulty of every song must be unlocked by receiving an "A" rank on Ultra difficulty.
+The master difficulty of every song must be unlocked by receiving an "A" rank or above on Ultra difficulty.